 USB Cable

-(Located in compartment above dash radio)
+(Located in dash compartment above radio)

 -Typical Installation

 See the manufacturer's information in your InfoCase for operating instructions.

 Bluetooth

 Your coach may be equipped with a Bluetooth microphone cable for hands-free cell phone usage.
 The microphone cable is located in the compartment above dash radio.